thegetty/quire-docs/content/documentation/page-content.md

 #### Citations

-When the citation shortcode `{{</* q-cite "author date" "page #" */>}}` is used in a body of text and corresponds to the short and full bibliographic information provided in the references.yml file, an in-page bibliography will be generated and linked to.
+When the citation shortcode `{{</* q-cite "author date" "page #" */>}}` is used in a body of text and corresponds to the short and full bibliographic information provided in the `references.yml` file, an in-page bibliography will be generated and linked to.
 This linking is completed automatically.

 When the shortcode is used in the page, the text will appear linked and when clicked upon will take a user to its corresponding bibliography entry on the same page.
 However, this cannot be done in reverse as the bibliography at the bottom of the page contains no links.

-For more information see the [Citations & Bibliography](/documentation/citation-bibliographies/) section of this guide.
+For more information see the [*Citations and Bibliography*](/documentation/citation-bibliographies/) section of this guide.